Matriculation & Registration Information

 No additional costs are charged to the student at Cal State East Bay.
 However, they will be billed the Cal State East Bay rates for the total academic load in the combined registrations.
 Because of the interval involved in sending transcripts, there will be a time lag in the appearance of grades on Cal State East Bay’s permanent records.

-Cross-registration will be cancelled if the student becomes ineligible for participation.
+Cross-registration will be canceled if the student becomes ineligible for participation.

 Planned Educational Leave